Italian prisoners of war in Australia

 The Italian National Ossario at Murchison, Victoria holds the remains of 130 Italian soldiers and civilians who died while interned in Australia.

 The Australian Federal Government is still yet, to apologise for interning Australian citizens because of where they were born, like what was done overseas with apologies given in such countries as the United States and Canada.
-An apology was given by the Government of South Australia, but no attempts by either party and it seems unlikely from the coalition, whose recent deputy leader MP Michael McCormack says it's not necessary to apologise to European nationals, interned by the Federal Government during the Second World War and "Look, it was considered the right policy at the time", along with "I think we sometimes need to just move on with these sorts of things".
+A formal apology has been given by the state of South Australia and a motion passed in Western Australia, however to date no official apology has been given at the federal level for the injustices, but on March the 19th 2012, the house in the Federation Chamber during a private members session agreed to the acknowledgement of the injustice.

 Detainees during WWII in Australia

-When Italy entered World War II aligning itself with Germany on 10 June 1940, Australia labeled citizens of Australia from Italian descent as a threat to the nation.
+When Italy entered World War II aligning itself with Germany on 10 June 1940, the Australian government labeled citizens of Australia from Italian descent as a threat to the nation.
 Laws were enacted against these Italian descendants who were often seized and imprisoned by the Australian government.
 By the late 1940s, internment camps in Australia housed twenty percent of the Italian population in Australia along with other “enemy aliens” who were residents of Australia.
 The internment camps in Australia housed different types of groups consisting of “enemy aliens”, foreign internees, German and Italian prisoners of war, and politically affiliated foreign enemy nationals.
 There were also three hundred Aboriginal residents of the Cape York mission, a missionary community run by a German pastor, who were imprisoned.
-Thirty nationalities detained in the Australian internment camps during WWII, with the majority of prisoners being Italians, Germans, and Japanese.
+Thirty nationalities detained in the Australian internment camps during World War II, with the majority of prisoners being Italians, Germans, and Japanese.
 While some women and children held as prisoners, overall, the majority of detainees were men.

 There were many internment camps built in every state which detained fifteen thousand internees and at least twenty-five thousand prisoners of war.
 The Australian government used eighteen larger internment camps as the main facility to detain majority of the “enemy aliens”, prisoners of war, and internees until the end of WWII.
 The numerous smaller internment camps which were built in each state were used as a temporary holding facilities.
 As many of the internment camps throughout Australia grew in size, a variety of communities within the camps were established by the ethnically and politically diverse detainees.
 The internment camps became the epicenter of diverse culture, ethnicity, and social status often leading to disputes breaking out between the communities, like fights between Italian Royalists and fascists.
 This pushed some Australian internment camps to adapt to the growing conflicts between the diverse communities by creating four separate compounds for the detainees within the camps.